 What is Cataract Surgery?

 There are several different types of surgery to remove the crystalline lens.
-LenSx or laser-assisted cataract surgery allows for greater precision in performing catarct surgery.
+LenSx or laser-assisted cataract surgery allows for greater precision in performing cataract surgery.
 The surgeon uses a laser to make very tiny incisions to help enter the eye and to help fragment the cataract in order to help remove the lens swiftly and fully.
-Once the lens has been removed, the surgeon can prepare to perform lens replacement surgery, with a intra-ocular artificial lens implant.
+Once the lens has been removed, the surgeon can prepare to perform lens replacement surgery, with an intraocular artificial lens implant.

 Lens Replacement Surgery